 - A trial copy of the TransMac software.

 - One high-quality USB flash drive with 16GB of storage.

 - A copy of Apple’s macOS (DMG file).

 Now that you have all the necessary ingredients, you’re ready to make a Mac OS X bootable USB using the DMG file of the operating system with the steps below.

-Before you can use TransMac, you may first need to partition your USB flash drive with a GPT partition, as a normal MBR partition may not work.
-To do this, you’ll need to use the Diskpart command-line utility on Windows.
+Before using TransMac, you first need to partition your USB flash drive with a GPT partition, as a normal MBR partition may not work.
+To do this, you’ll need to use the Diskpart command-line utility on Windows 10.

 Setting up GPT partition

 Use these steps to set up a USB drive with a GPT partition:

 Search for Command Prompt, right-click the top result, and select the Run as Administrator option.

 Type the following command to open Diskpart and press Enter: